 Preventing Sex Trafficking of Black Girls

-Youth Collaboratory and its partner the Center for Court Innovation (CCI) work to prevent and reduce the victimization of girls vulnerable to sex trafficking by expanding the skills of program providers and other stakeholders working to prevent the trafficking of girls.
+Youth Collaboratory works to prevent and reduce the victimization of girls vulnerable to sex trafficking by expanding the skills of program providers and other stakeholders working to prevent the trafficking of girls.
 This initiative focuses on developing effective prevention and intervention strategies related to Black girls (under 18 years old), due to their higher likelihood of being targeted for exploitation, trafficking, arrest for prostitution, and the lack of research.
 While Black women and girls represent only 7.2 percent of the U.S. population, analyses of 2008-2010 data from the Human Trafficking Reporting System found that 40 percent of all confirmed trafficking cases are of Black women and girls.
 While alarming, Black girls are often not seen as being victims of crime, and are more likely to be criminalized and subjected to harsher interventions by the justice system.
 Because of this, we know that this data only represents a portion of the impact of trafficking on Black girls.

 Girls Action Board